jloughry/CV/README.md

 is used on the recipient's machine.

 ### Machine-Readable Formatting
-It's a PDF file, but PDF is basically PostScript and we can do some things to make the resulting binary file easier to parse.
-Don't use side-by-side columns; they tend to interleave their text in a copy and paste to plain text, or a `grep`.
+PDF is basically PostScript and we can do some things to make the resulting binary file easier to parse.
+Side-by-side columns can be problematic; they tend to interleave their text in a copy and paste to plain text, or a `grep`.
 Small caps render correctly from PDF into plain text, I found.

 ### Build Instructions
 Make targets include the default to emit a PDF, **vi** to quickly edit the file, **clean** to remove